Transnavigators/AlexaVoiceControl/README.md

 ```
 {
   "type" : "forward"
-  "distance" : How far to move forward (optional: empty means infinity)
+  "distance" : How far to move forward
-  "distanceUnit" : Units for the distance number ("meters" or "feet") (optional: empty means infinity)
+  "distanceUnit" : Units for the distance number ("meters" or "feet") (optional: empty means feet)
 }
 ```